Valletta, Malta Family Attorneys

 Through its senior partners Dr. Peter Fenech and Dr. Rita Mifsud, IURIS acted as legal advisors to the National Child Protection Agency (Foundation for Social Welfare Services, Aġenzija Appoġġ and Sapport) between 2008 and 2016, dealing with a myriad of issues concerning children including child abuse, neglect and providing a wide range of services such as voluntary admissions into care, fostering arrangements and adoptions.
 We have also provided extensive legal training to professionals in these fields.

-The firm has also in recent years experienced an increase in cross-border custody disputes and has provided legal services to clients ordinarily resident both in Malta as well as in other EU countries and also in other foreign jurisdictions where issues of primary residence of the children as well as applicable jurisdiction in terms of EU regulations and international conventions are to be determined.
+The firm has also in recent years experienced an increase in cross-border custody disputes and has provided legal services to clients ordinarily resident both in Malta, including Gozo, as well as in other EU countries and also in other foreign jurisdictions where issues of primary residence of the children as well as applicable jurisdiction in terms of EU regulations and international conventions are to be determined.

 Following the introduction of Act XIV of 2011 regulating divorce in Malta, IURIS enables clients to obtaining a divorce through the Maltese courts and has regularly succeeded in finalising the necessary procedures in a relatively short period of time.
 The firm also offers this service to clients who are not ordinarily resident in Malta in those cases where the Maltese courts have jurisdiction to hear such a divorce.
-Our team at IURIS offers services to clients who have validly obtained a divorce in other countries, by assisting them with the process of having such divorce registered in Malta and recognised as valid under Maltese law.
+Our team at IURIS offers services to clients, such as expats who have relocated to Malta or Gozo, who have validly obtained a divorce in other countries, by assisting them with the process of having such divorce registered in Malta and recognised as valid under Maltese law.